MicrosoftLearning/MS-4006-Copilot-for-Microsoft-365-for-Administrators/Instructions/Labs/LAB_AK_02_Lab1_Ex2_Manage_secure_user_access.md

 23. Remain logged into LON-CL1 with the **Microsoft 365 admin center** open in your browser for the next task.

-### Task 3: Deploy Microsoft Entra Multifactor Authentication
+### Task 3: Deploy MFA using a Conditional Access policy

 As your training indicated, there are three ways to implement MFA - with Conditional Access policies, with security defaults, and with legacy per-user MFA (not recommended).
 In this exercise, you'll enable MFA for all of Adatum's users through a Conditional Access policy, which is the method that Microsoft recommends.